-In December 2011, the FASB issued Accounting Standards Update (ASU) 2011-11 that included new disclosure requirements that are intended to enhance current disclosures on offsetting financial assets and liabilities.
+In December 2011, the FASB issued Accounting Standard Update ("ASU") 2011-11, Balance Sheet (Topic 210), Disclosure About Offsetting Assets and Liabilities, that included new disclosure requirements that are intended to enhance current disclosures on offsetting financial assets and liabilities.
 The new disclosures require an entity to disclose both gross and net information about derivative instruments accounted for in accordance with the guidance on derivatives and hedging that are eligible for offset on the balance sheet and instruments and transactions subject to an agreement similar to a master netting arrangement.
-The provisions of the new disclosure requirements are effective as of the beginning of the year ended April 30, 2015.
-The Company is currently evaluating the impact of the new guidance on its financial statements.
+The provisions of the new disclosure requirements are effective for the company starting May 1, 2014.
+Adoption of this standard will not have a material impact on the presentation of the financial statements.